Local Authors and Challenged Books

 Marjorie Kinnan Rawlings The Yearling

-Yancey Rick The Infinite Sea
+Rick Yancey The Infinite Sea

 Lu Vickers Remembering Paradise Park: Tourism and Segregation at Silver Springs